FiniteUI/Album-List-BlueSky-Poster/README.md

 ## Deployment
 The project can be run locally, but was designed to be run on Docker.

-The image is hosted on [Docker Hub](https://hub.docker.com/repository/docker/finiteui/album-list-bluesky-poster) and can be deploted from there.
+The image is hosted on [Docker Hub](https://hub.docker.com/repository/docker/finiteui/album-list-bluesky-poster) and can be deployed from there.
 To deploy the project on docker:
 - Create a new directory and download the included [docker-compose](docker-compose.yml) file into it.
 - In the directory, create a file named ```.env``` with the contents defined below.